Courses Offered by Graduate Orthodontics

 An introduction to the measurement of the lateral and posteroanterior head film is provided.
 This lecture and laboratory course introduces the student to various methods of cephalometric analysis.

 This course is intended for second-year orthodontic graduate students but may be also taken by other graduate students who have completed specialty training in orthodontics.
 A comprehensive review of the principles and practices of orthodontic treatment will be provided.
-In addition, the participant will prepare and three finished orthodontic case reports in the format required by the American Board of Orthodontics.
+In addition, the participant will prepare orthodontic case reports for case display at the annual AAO meeting.
 Basic and applied principles of photography and advances in computer technology are integral to this course.

 An advanced course for orthodontic graduate students in which the nature of hypothesis testing, the process of clinical decision making, and the statistical methodology to be employed in each student’s thesis research is discussed.